 CSDs are not to allow issuers/issuer agents to change the order/number/code of options, but instead use the OSTA//INTV (Inactive) or CANC (Cancelled) indicator codes.

+Action: GMP1 SG to insert a related MP paragraph in GMP1.

 Issue 2 b: